HMS Moorsom (1914)

 HMS Moorsom was an Admiralty M-class destroyer which served in the Royal Navy during the First World War.
-The M class were an improvement on the preceding L class, capable of higher speed.
+The M class was an improvement on the preceding L class, capable of higher speed.
 Moorsom, the first ship to enter navy service to be named after Admiral Sir Robert Moorsom, was launched in December 1914, initially serving as part of the Grand Fleet before being transferred to the Harwich Force the following year.
 Briefly rejoining the Grand Fleet, the destroyer saw service in the Battle of Jutland in 1916 supporting the British battlecruisers and received hits from a battleship of the German High Seas Fleet.
 Moorsom also undertook other duties, including escorting the troop ship Mauretania in June 1915 and the minelayer Princess Margaret in August 1915 and November 1916.
 Placed within the Dover Patrol, the destroyer formed part of the cover for monitors including Erebus and Terror on attacks on Ostend and Zeebrugge in May and June 1917, and April and May 1918.
 After the Armistice, the destroyer was placed in reserve and subsequently sold to be broken up in November 1921.